syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/ts/getting-started.md

 ## Enable Legend

-You can use legend for the 3D chart by setting the `visible` property to true in `legendSettings` object and by injecting the `Legend3D` module using `Chart3D.Inject(Legend3D)` method.
+You can use legend for the 3D Chart by setting the `visible` property to true in `legendSettings` object and by injecting the `Legend3D` module using `Chart3D.Inject(Legend3D)` method.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}